microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ## Managing terminals

-The terminal tabs view is to the right of the terminals.
+The terminal tabs view is on the right side of the terminal view.
 Each terminal has an entry with its name, icon, color, and group decoration (if any).

 ![Terminal tabs](images/integrated-terminal/tabs.png)
 > **Tip:** Change the tabs location using the `integrated.terminal.tabs.location` setting.